 Step 3 — Picture a Perfect Classroom

-Our brand new Classroom Contract Task Cards have been designed especially for creating a student-led contract.
+An easy way to do this is with our Free Classroom Behaviour Task Cards.
 The task cards have been designed with a small group activity in mind.
-The prompts on these task cards encourage students to think about how positive behaviours might look, sound and feel like.
+The prompts on the cards encourage students to think about how positive behaviours might look, sound and feel.
 The behaviours are linked to respecting self, others and the environment.

-Our Y-Chart Graphic Organiser is a brilliant teaching tool and is crying out to be part of the collaborative learning activity — download and print one out for each student!
+The Y-Chart Graphic Organiser is also crying out to be part of the collaborative learning activity — download and print one out for each student!

 - Arrange your students into small groups.
-Allocate roles using our Cooperative Working Role Cards.
+Allocate roles using Cooperative Working Role Cards.

-- Provide each group with one of the Classroom Contract Task Cards and a Y-Chart Graphic Organiser.
+- Provide each group with one of the task cards and a copy of the graphic organiser.

-- The ‘feeling’ section can be a bit challenging for some students — just encourage them to think about how it would feel to practise that behaviour.
+- The ‘feeling’ section can be a bit challenging for some students — just encourage them to think about how it would feel to practice that behaviour.

 Step 4 — Get Sticky Note Happy

-The next step to creating a classroom contract is to ask your students to think of three behaviours or actions that they would like to include in the contract.
-Encourage your students to start their sentence with ‘do’ rather than ‘don’t’.
+The next step to creating a classroom contract is to ask your students to think of three behaviours, or actions, that they would like to include in the contract.
+Encourage your students to start their sentences with ‘do’ rather than ‘don’t.’

-It’s a good idea to steer your students thinking in the right direction by writing headings on the board that reflect areas of classroom expectation.
-What these headings are is entirely up to you and your class.
-My top pick for areas of classroom expectation are as follows:
+It’s a good idea to steer your students’ thinking in the right direction by writing headings on the board that reflect areas of classroom expectation.
+What these headings are is entirely up to you and your class, but some good areas of classroom expectation you might want to include are:

 When your students have thought of three ideas, encourage them to stick them on the board under the corresponding headings.